alexdevero/alex-devero-blog/__drafts__/draft--js-localstorage.md

 # Getting Started with Web Storage API - Local Storage and Session Storage

-The local storage and session storage are two storage mechanisms of The Web Storage API.
+The local storage and session storage are two storage mechanisms of the Web Storage API.
 This API provides an easy way to store data in the browser.
 This tutorial will help you learn what local storage and session storage are and how to use them.
 You will also learn when to use which.

 <!--more-->
 <!--